Mad Men: Filming and production design

-The pilot episode was shot at Silvercup Studios in New York City and various locations around the city; subsequent episodes were filmed at Los Angeles Center Studios.
+The pilot episode began filming on April 20, 2006, and was shot at Silvercup Studios in New York City and various locations around the city; subsequent episodes were filmed at Los Angeles Center Studios.
 It was available in high definition for showing on AMC HD and on video-on-demand services available from various cable affiliates.

 The writers, including Weiner, amassed volumes of research on Mad Mens time period, so as to make most aspects of it—including detailed set design, costume design, and props—historically accurate, producing an authentic visual style that garnered critical praise.
 On the scenes featuring smoking, Weiner said: "Doing this show without smoking would've been a joke.
 It would've been sanitary and it would've been phony."
 Each episode had a budget between US$2–2.5 million; the pilot episode's budget was over $3 million.

 Weiner collaborated with cinematographer Phil Abraham and production designers Robert Shaw (who worked on the pilot only) and Dan Bishop to develop a visual style "influenced more by cinema than television."
 Alan Taylor, a veteran director of The Sopranos, directed the pilot and also helped establish the series's visual tone.
 To cast an "air of mystery" around Don Draper, Taylor tended to shoot from behind him, or frame him partially obscured.
 Many scenes set at Sterling Cooper were shot lower-than-eyeline to incorporate the ceilings into the composition of frame, reflecting the photography, graphic design and architecture of the period.
 Taylor felt that neither steadicam nor handheld camera work would be appropriate to the "visual grammar of that time, and that aesthetic didn't mesh with [their] classic approach"; accordingly, the sets were designed to be practical for dolly work.